-The gameplay manual may help when initially developing the personal game-to-brain interface pathway that supplies game state information.
+The gameplay manual (dev version) may help when initially developing the personal game-to-brain interface pathway that supplies game state information.
 The user interface tries to engage the brain visual and aural processing centers only marginally and instead let their full capacity be used by personal imagination for sensory world-building in a fully original, uncoerced, true-to-dreams way.
 Like when reading a book, but with less words and more action.

 Also, developing brain implant game interfaces that bypass the visual cortex.